Vladimir-Herdman/birthday-checker/README.md

 If you need help making the binary available to your system path, take a peek at `scripts/install.sh`.
-You don't have to use it, it just alleviates installation for me as I use `$HOME/.local/bin` for my own binaries, but if you understand the process or have somewhere else you want to store it, you can edit the top of the file's variable `INSTALL_DIR` to set where you want it installed.
+You don't have to use it, it just alleviates installation for me as I use `$HOME/.local/bin` for my own binaries, but if you understand the process or have somewhere else you want to store it, you can edit the `globals.sh` file variable `INSTALL_DIR` to set where you want it installed.

-You can also change `BINARY_NAME` to set what you want the final binary's name to be, though you can also just grab it from the `bin/` directory and rename `main` from there if you just compile.
+You can also change `BINARY_NAME` to set what you want the final binary's name to be, though you can also just grab it from the `bin/` directory and rename `main` from there if you just compile using make and your compiler of choice.
 ## Example Use
 Just for an example use from clone to set up:
 ```bash